-Chapter 12 bankruptcy is similar to Chapter 13 but is designed for family farmers and family fishers.
+Chapter 12 is a type of reorganization bankruptcy.
+It is similar to Chapter 13 but is designed for family farmers and family fishers.
 People, partnerships, and businesses can file a Chapter 12 reorganization.
-Just like in Chapter 13, family farmers and fishers reorganize through a three to five-year-long plan using their future income.
+Just like in Chapter 13, family farmers and fishers reorganize through a three to five year long plan using their future income.
 Chapter 12 makes reorganization slightly easier for farmers and fishers by removing some of the barriers found in Chapters 11 and 13.

 There is a debt limit under Chapter 12, as well as a requirement that a certain percentage of the total debts be related to commercial farming or fishing.
 In addition, Chapter 12 sets forth requirements that a certain percentage of stock or equity be held by family farmers and their relatives.